OpenMS

 • A string in <> is something the user needs to choose e.g. <path_to_contrib> means that this string should be replaced by the path where the user put the OpenMS contrib package.
 Usually all commands where this is necessary come with examples, so don't worry.

-• Whenever you added a path to your Windows PATH Environment variable, every Command Prompt which is already open will not be refreshed.
-You will need a to open a new one.
+• Whenever you added a path to your Windows PATH Environment variable, every Command Prompt which is already open will not contain these changes.
+Please open a new Command Prompt.

 Setup of environment